Switching energy provider? You could be owed £30

 And since then many households have been on variable tariffs which were controlled by the energy price cap.

-It's estimated 185,000 customers will switch energy suppliers in the next few months after the latest energy price cap came in on April 1.
+It's estimated tens of thousands of customers will switch energy suppliers in the next few months.

-And to coincide with the new cap, which is £1,690, Ofgem has imposed a new, shorter deadline for energy suppliers to switch customers onto new tariffs.
+To coincide with the 1 April 2024 cap, Ofgem imposed a new, shorter deadline for energy suppliers to switch customers onto new tariffs.

 Previously households were entitled to take their energy provider to Ofgem if they took 15 days or more to switch to a new supplier.
 This has now been slashed to five days, and even better the money is paid automatically to your energy or bank account.